risc0/risc0-ethereum/examples/erc20-counter/deployment-guide.md

 2. Set your environment variables:
     > ***Note:*** *This requires having access to a Bonsai API Key.
 To request an API key [complete the form here](https://bonsai.xyz/apply).*
+    > Alternatively you can generate your proofs locally, assuming you have a machine with an x86 architecture and [Docker] installed.
+In this case do not export Bonsai related env variables.

     ```bash
     # Anvil sets up a number of default wallets, and this private key is one of them.